-Today, I though I would write about some more fun ideas for Saint Patrick’s Day that I’ve saved in my Pinterest collection.
-They’re mostly on my Winter board (even though it’s starting to seem more like spring here).
+Today, I though I would write about some more fun ideas for Saint Patrick’s Day – always a fun in-school holiday!

 I got the idea for the little doorknob hanger in the image above from a blog post at Splitcoast Stampers.
 My version is made from scraps of fabric and paper, and I thought it would be a fun craft to do with kids for the holiday.
 The leprechaun’s face is made from a file folder, and his beard and mustache are from a grocery bag.
 The eyes are punched out from a white label, which made them especially easy to stick on, but white paper would do as well.
 His hat, hatband, and the light green background are all made from scraps of fabric.
 For the backing, I just used cardboard cut from a cereal box.
 If I was doing this with a class, depending on the kids’ ages of course, I would probably cut out the fabric pieces ahead of time and let the kids cut the rest and glue it all together with a gluestick.